Here I look at buying the best garden tiller for your particular needs.

 - Will you be tilling existing garden areas, or breaking new ground?
 If you only intend for your tiller to be able to maintain existing plots, then a smaller, less powerful machine will do.
 However, if you are breaking new ground, a larger unit will be more appropriate.

 - How much versatility will you require from your tiller?
 Most garden tillers are equipped to do one job and do it well.
 That being said, some machines, such as the Mantis tiller models are set up so that you can attach different implements for other tasks.
-These jack of all trades tillers are usually front-tine models, so they are not the most powerful, but they are terrific if you need a machine capable of completing a number of tasks, or if you are challenged by space and budget limitations.
+These jack of all trades tillers are usually front-tine models, so they are not the most powerful.
+However, they can be perfect if you need a machine capable of completing a number of tasks, or if you are challenged by space and budget limitations.
 Some common attachments include de-thatchers, edgers, plows and aerators.

 - What is your budget?
 Depending upon the style of tiller you require, the prices can range from less than $200 to over $3000.
 Generally, you will want to get the most machine for your money, but you should also avoid buying a tiller with unnecessary features.